Artist’s Conk Mushrooms

 These types of fungi grow on the trunks of decayed living or dead hardwoods such as beech, oaks, poplars, elm and chestnut trees.
-They are found in multiple regions across the world but they are most common in northern regions such as North America, Northern Europe, and Asia.
+They grow in multiple regions across the world, but they are most common in northern regions such as North America, Northern Europe, and Asia.

 They are available all year round with their peak season being Autumn.